abyssDS/sfmlWiki/Compile-SFML-from-source-on-Ubuntu-14.x.md

     cd SFML_SRC
     ls

-Inside this directory you should see a file named `CMakeLists.txt`
+Inside this directory you should see a file named `CMakeLists.txt`, which tells `cmake` how to check our system for SFML's dependancies.
+If we try to build SFML we should get an error.

+    cmake CMakeLists.txt
+    CMake Error at /usr/share/cmake-2.8/Modules/FindX11.cmake:427 (message):
+      Could not find X11